-- If some or all of the consent signatures process will be electronic, the following are CHLA Approved Applications for Documenting Consent (Electronic Signatures), HIPAA research authorization, and other research consenting forms (e.g., Experimental Subject's Bill of Rights). - Non-CHLA provisioned systems (with the exception of USC's REDCap) are not approved to document electronic consent.
+CHLA Approved Applications for Documenting Consent (Electronic Signatures)

+These remote consent applications are approved by CHLA to document electronic research consent, HIPAA research authorization, and other research consenting forms (e.g., Experimental Subject's Bill of Rights).
+Non-CHLA provisioned systems (with the exception of USC's REDCap) are not approved to document electronic consent.
 One fully signed copy of each consent document must be included in the subject's records (copies are acceptable).